-There are many aspects of our work that lead to instant gratification by the end of a work day or even within a few hours of our shift beginning.
+There are many aspects of our work that lead to instant gratification by the end of a workday or even within a few hours of our shift beginning.
 Examples can include organizing a work area or building something.
 It can be argued that safety is an aspect of the job where there is little or no instant gratification at the end of a work shift because you cannot technically “see” your efforts at the end of the day like the physical work that gets done and remains for all to see.
 At most workplaces, everyone fully expects to go home healthy at the end of the day so when everyone does day after day, it can be taken for granted.

-Safety, on the other hand can be more of an abstract concept that can be seen, for example a worker following safe work practices, but not as literally or as long lasting as the final touches of a construction project.
-A person can see someone else working safe and see everyone go home safe, but unlike the physical work that you do, you cannot “see” safety as an end product.
+Safety, on the other hand, can be more of an abstract concept that can be seen.
+For example, you can see a worker following safe work practices, but it is not the same as putting the final touches on a construction project.
+A person can see someone else working safely and see everyone go home safe, but unlike the physical work that you do, you cannot “see” safety as an end product.
 Safety is not a foundation, a building, or the complete wiring of a skyscraper, but it should be appreciated like the physical work that gets completed.

-We can only often appreciate our efforts towards safety after completing a hazardous task with no issue or going a long period with no injuries like at the end of the year.
-Safety unlike many work tasks does not give way to instant gratification at the end of every shift, except maybe for the safety supervisors or higher management whose main goal is no injuries and productive days.
+We can only often appreciate our efforts towards safety after completing a hazardous task with no issue or going a long period with no injuries, like at the end of the year.
+Safety, unlike many work tasks, does not give way to instant gratification at the end of every shift, except maybe for the safety supervisors or higher management, whose main goal is no injuries and productive days.
 Because of this, it is important to know that the steps you are taking are helping to avoid injuries and incidents from occurring.